10 Types of Presentations (With The Best Tips) You Need to Know in 2024

 Tips for delivering a 10 20 30 rule presentation

 • Follow the guide wholeheartedly.
-Don’t just sneakily sneak a couple more slides into the 10 presentation slides you have already; the science says that people can’t process more than 10 concepts in a presentation.
-Go over that and the chances of you losing the crowd drastically increases.
+Don’t just sneakily sneak a couple more slides into the 10 presentation slides you have already; the science says that people can't process more than 10 concepts in a presentation.
+Go over that and the chances of you losing the crowd drastically increase.

 • Mind the idea.
 No presentation rule in reality is going to save you if your idea is terrible.
 Focus on researching what piques the audience’s interest, reach out to them beforehand if necessary and let them know how you can address their big questions.

-The 5/5/5 rule – Types of Presentation
+The 5/5/5 rule -Types of Presentation

 the 5/5/5 rule, one of many different types of presentation